The Beast Player: Tankōbon (manga)

+Bunkoban (manga)

 Anime

 Directed by Takayuki Hamana, the series aired on NHK from January 10 to December 26, 2009.
 The opening theme is "Shizuku" (雫) by Sukima Switch, and the ending theme is "After the Rain" by cossami.
 Under the title of Erin, the series became available on Crunchyroll with English subtitles on September 4, 2009.

 Reception and awards

 The US edition of The Beast Player was the 2020 Michael L. Printz Award honor book for best young adult novel.